Anyon condensation and the color code: Dynamically driven codes

-Note how the above argument holds in general for any transformation where a previously deconfined charge is condensed.
+Let us recall the above argument for a specific transformation holds in general for any transformation where a charge that was previously deconfined becomes condensed.
 If we were to measure the hopping terms of a deconfined charge, such as the red Pauli-$Y$ or Pauli-$Z$ edge terms, or the green or blue edge terms with a Pauli-$X$ label, we would perform a readout.
 As we have discussed in Sec.~\ref{sec:Cond2dMax} and Sec.~\ref{sec:Cond2dPart}, condensing a deconfined charge results in the readout of logical information.
 To summarise, it is essential that the ongoing condensation operation condenses a confined charge of $\mathcal{S}_\a$ in our construction for dynamically condensed color codes, in order to maintain coherent logical information encoded in the dynamically driven code.

-In addition to transforming the outer logical operators, measuring the green Pauli-$Y$ edge terms also serves to both infer some stabiliser data, and to reinitialise new stabilisers.
+In addition to transforming the logical operators, measuring the green Pauli-$Y$ edge terms also serves to both infer some stabiliser data, and to reinitialise new stabilisers.
 Measurement of the green edge terms also means that certain stabilisers of $\mathcal{S}_\rx$ are removed from the system.
 We will discuss this in more detail for some specific examples in the following section (Sec.\ref{sec:FloqCC}), but let us provide an overview of the mechanics of stabiliser readout with dynamically condensed color codes here.
 In what follows we explain how the stabiliser group is transformed under a single condensation process, see also Fig.~\ref{fig:FloquetStabTransfMicro}.

 We are considering the transformation where we project the stabiliser group $\mathcal{S}_\rx$ onto $\mathcal{S}_\gy$.
 Here, we perform green edge measurements that commute with stabilisers on the red and blue plaquettes.
 As such, the system remains in an eigenstate of all stabiliser generators on red and blue plaquettes.
 We can also use the green edge measurements to infer the values of the $S^\ry_f$ and $S^\by_f$ operators.
 Given that we began in an eigenstate of $S^{\by}_f$ we learn its value for a second time.
 Comparing its new value to its original value allows us to identify errors that have occurred during the interim period, see Fig.~\ref{fig:FloquetStabTransfMicro}~{(a)}.
 This gives rise to a detection cell, introduced in see Sec.~\ref{sec:Prelimspace-time} and discussed further in Sec.~\ref{SubSubSec:DetectionCells}.
 In contrast, the stabiliser group $\mathcal{S}_\rx$ did not include $S^\ry_f$ terms, see Fig.~\ref{fig:FloquetStabTransfMicro}~{(b)}.
 Measuring the green Pauli-$Y$ edge terms therefore initialises the system in eigenstates of these stabilisers, and in turn the $S^\rz_f$ stabiliser given that we maintain an eigenstate of the $S^\rx_f$ stabiliser throughout the transformation.
 However, given the outcome of this inferred stabiliser measurement is random, these measurements provide no new syndrome data with respect to the red plaquettes.